Daviesss/Integrating-Open-cv-with-ROS-2/README.md

 # Integrating-Open-cv-with-ROS-2
-This pasckage shows an integration of opencv (cv_bridge) with ROS 2 ,also face-dectection using ROS 2.
+This package shows an integration of opencv (cv_bridge) with ROS 2 ,also face-dectection using ROS 2.
 # OPENCV ROS2 (FACE DETECTION).

 This package helps you integrating Open-cv with ROS 2 and also face-detection.